noxouille/ubuntu-kickstart-cd-maker/README.md

 ## What is the default name and password?

-Default usename is user and password is 'p@ssw0rd!'.
+Default usename is `user` and password is `p@ssw0rd!`.

 ## What are the other files in this repo?

-3 Files are copied onto the CD image:
+3 files are copied onto the CD image:

 * `ks.cfg` - This is the kickstart configuration file.
 Either edit by hand, or use `system-config-kickstart`.
 Copied to the root directory of the image (`/`).
 * `isolinux.cfg` - Copied to /isolinux on the image.
 The only thing I changed from the default is to set the `timeout` value to 10 (instead of 0, which means no timeout) so that you don't have to select a language upon boot.